ZhengpingHu/NLP_Visualization/README.md

 - **`dataset`**: Place all decompressed datasets here.
 - **`models`**: Trained models will be saved in this folder.

+## Starting from scratch
+Please use the file step by step under the `Data_Analysis_Demo` folder when you start at new dataset.

+Or you can directly start the demo, models already saved in `Data_Analysis_Demo\models` folder.

 ## Backend Requirements
 `backend.py` requires the llama 3.2 model.
 Follow the installation instructions provided [here](https://ollama.com/library/llama3.2).